Aging seems to be the only available way to live a long life.

 While an ounce of prevention may be worth a pound of cure, there is generally a cost associated with that ounce.
 To find out what that cost is, familiarize yourself with your health insurance coverage, and ask questions of your health-care providers up front about the costs of medical care, supplies, and treatment.

 If you have prescription drug coverage through Medicare Part D, the provider of your plan must tell you what’s on the plan, how much it will cost, and how you will be able to access it.
 The plan must also give you 60 days’ notice before they remove a drug that you are using from their plan.
 If you need a drug that is not covered by your drug plan, you can file an appeal or an exception.
-(To learn more about Medicare Part D, go to www.medicareinteractive.org and click on “Prescription Drug Coverage (Part D).”)
+(To learn more about Medicare Part D, go to www.medicareinteractive.org and click on “What does Medicare cover (Parts A, B, C, and D).”)

 Your health-care provider can help you make the best use of your prescription drug coverage and may have suggestions for managing costs.
 For example, if you can take a combination medicine instead of two separate medicines, you may be able to pay one co-pay instead of two.